How To Use Essential Oils

 - preparing the mind and body for a peaceful night’s sleep.

-Run a warm bath - not too hot or the essential oils will evaporate too quickly - and add up to 5 drops of essential oil or 5ml of a blend of carrier and essential oils to the bath.
+Run a warm bath - not too hot or the essential oils will evaporate too quickly - and add a 15-20ml blend of carrier and essential oils to the bath.
 Essential oils can also be added to bath salts.

 Some essential oils such as mint, citrus and spice oils may be too irritating to use in a bath, so be cautious if using them in this method.
-If these oils are used in a bath, they should first be diluted in a carrier oil.
+If oils are used in a bath, they should always first be diluted in a carrier oil.
+Check our in-depth bath time guide on how to do this.
 If irritation occurs, remove the oils from the skin and discontinue use.
 Oils may make the bath slippery, so take care when using this method.

 Using essential oils in the shower is ideal for those who do not have a bath in their home, or when there isn’t time to have a long soak in the bath.
 This method is great for: